QRXqrx/poco-oopsla25-major/README.md

         -emit-llvm -c ./xmllint.bc \
         -o xmllint_poc.bc
     bash $AFLPP/PoC/res/tog_analysis.sh ./xmllint_poc.bc # Output to ./tog_analysis_edge
-    # or you may want to output to other directory
+    # or you may want to output to another directory
     #TOG_ANALYSIS_PATH=<dir-to-output> bash $AFLPP/PoC/res/tog_analysis.sh ./xmllint_poc.bc
     ```
     The extraction succeeded if you see logs below; you can also check the existence by `ls ./tog_analysis_edge`: